 The pressures of low or negative margins and employee turnover will create a downward spiral for many small businesses.
 CEOs will work longer hours and get consumed in problem-solving, which heightens the risks of expensive mistakes.
 They’ll lack the bandwidth to innovate, so the margins will continue shrinking until the business is no longer sustainable.

-You cannot do much about inflation (except raise their prices), but you can take these steps: 1.
-Fire managers who are driving employees away, 2.
-Invest in leader development so that you attract and retain great talent, 3.
-Reduce the likelihood of expensive mistakes by having trusted advisers who will help you avoid falling in love with your own plans and getting high from your own fumes, and 4.
-Innovate to create higher-margin products and services.
+3. Reduce the likelihood of expensive mistakes by having trusted advisers who will help you avoid falling in love with your own plans and getting high from your own fumes, and

 Programs that Accelerate Success